cvhrnkmp/cvhrnkmp.github.io/content/posts/my-second-post.md

 Simply put, RAG combines two superpowers:

-1. 🔍 **Retrieval**: Searches external sources (web pages, PDFs, internal docs) and picks out the most relevant snippets.
+1. 🔍 **Retrieval**: Searches external sources (web pages, PDFs, internal documents) and picks out the most relevant text chunks.
-2. ✍️ **Generation**: Feeds those snippets into a language model so it crafts responses grounded in actual information.
+2. ✍️ **Generation**: Feeds those text chunks as context into a language model so it crafts responses grounded in actual information.

 Think of it as “search” + “chatbot.”
 Your model still has its own knowledge, but now it double-checks against fresh data every time.